a-kbd/g29_assignment3/report.md

 **git diff ...**

-**What kinds of constructs does your tool support, and how accurate is its output?**

 ### Evaluation

-**How is the quality of your coverage measurement?**\
+**What kinds of constructs does your tool support, and how accurate is its output?
+How is the quality of your coverage measurement?**\
 The quality of our own coverage measurement is not bad, however, there are some constructs in the language that it does not check, e.g. the ternary operator as that does not allow one to write full code blocks for each branch, rather only a single statement that should be returned.
 This means that you could not put a "if(reached): true" type of statement to see if the ternary operator was reached.

 >The quality of the coverage is measured by creating a boolean array with the size of the number of branches in the function.
 If a branch is taken, the corresponding elemnent in the array is set to true (initially false).
 The percentage of true vs false is then calculated and used as a coverage percentage.

 **What are the limitations of your own tool?**\
 It only works for the specific program as it is entirely manual.
 It does not take exceptions into account as none were used in the code.

->ANSWER--------------------------------
+Besides constructs like the ternary operator and the new syntax for the switch statement in Java are not supported as discussed above.

 **Are the results of your tool consistent with existing coverage tools?**